stovak/SwiftFountain/README.md

 ### Extracting Outline Structure

-Generate a hierarchical outline of the screenplay structure.
+Generate a hierarchical outline of the screenplay structure with parent-child relationships.

 ```swift
 // Extract the outline